COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Short & Sweet no. 11

-What do customs look for?
+What are customs looking for?

 Why are corporate or commercial operators often checked?